tjguk/networkzero/docs/messenger.rst

 Introduction
 ------------

-The messenger module offers three way to send and/or receive messages across the network:
+The messenger module offers two ways to send and/or receive messages across the network:

     * Messages: :func:`send_message` / :func:`wait_for_message`
-    * Commands: :func:`send_command` / :func:`wait_for_command`
     * Notifications: :func:`send_notification` / :func:`wait_for_notification`

 Functions